-The choice to terminate was possibly the most straightforward decision for the welfare of my little girl by V
+The choice to terminate was possibly the most straightforward decision for the welfare of my little girl

 I write this with a heavy heart and a severe amount of sadness but after spending hours on this site before the procedure I hope if nothing else I can offer my experience to help someone who has to go through a similar experience.